cnsoto/JavaScript-Notes/THIS keyword.md

   this.garage.cleanTable()// cleaning garage table
 ```
 ----

-_THIS_ inside of classes
 When _THIS_ is use inside a method's class it refers to the object's instance from which the method was invoke.

 ----
-Example 5.9
+Example 5.9 Shows _THIS_ inside of classes
 ```
   class createRoom{
     constructor(name){